Table of Contents

 8. Leverage new technologies

-Use newer and more affordable technologies to support the rapid development and deployment of HR products and tools, such as generative AI (GenAI) to draft job descriptions and postings, employee handbooks, compensation structures, learning objectives, and plans.
+Use newer and more affordable technologies to support the rapid development and deployment of HR products and tools, such as generative AI (GenAI), to draft job descriptions and postings, employee handbooks, compensation structures, learning objectives, and plans.
 Automated pre-employment aptitude, skill, and capability assessments can make screening decisions more objective and efficient.
-The U.S. Chamber of Commerce reports that small businesses using HR software plan to spend between $1,000 and $10,000 annually on those, and they can make processing of job candidates, managing payroll and compensation, compliance, new hire onboarding, and performance evaluations simplified, standardized, and traceable.
+The U.S. Chamber of Commerce reports that small businesses using HR software plan to spend between $1,000 and $10,000 annually on it, and that it can simplify, standardize, and trace processing of job candidates, managing payroll and compensation, compliance, new-hire onboarding, and performance evaluations.

 Relevant Practices & Tools